Gordon loves cooking and experimenting with food. He loves making new dishes, particularly with unusual or underused ingredients.

-Black pudding - as it is called in the UK - is known by a great many different names around the world, including blood pudding or blood sausage.
-The only common ingredient in its many different forms of preparation is blood, which comes mainly from pigs in UK black pudding but can come from a great many different types of animals or fowl, from cattle to ducks.
+Black pudding—as it is called in the UK—is known by a great many different names around the world, including blood pudding or blood sausage.
+The only common ingredient in its many different forms of preparation is blood, which comes mainly from pigs in the UK.
+However, they can come from a great many different types of animals or fowl, from cattle to ducks.
 A grain of some type, such as oats, chopped fat and various seasonings and spices complete the ingredients.

 The fact that it is made from blood is off-putting to many who have never tasted black pudding but it is truly delicious.
 Black pudding is normally sliced and fried.
 It is most often served as part of a full breakfast in the UK but the accompaniments which go extremely well with black pudding are many and varied.
 This page is dedicated to taking a look at some recipes which can be prepared with store bought black pudding and served either as a starter or as a main course.

 Traditional black pudding is stuffed into edible sausage skins, but often in modern times, the rind is plastic and inedible.
 You may wish to leave the rind on for cooking larger slices to prevent them disintegrating in the frying pan, but it should be removed and discarded before the black pudding is eaten.